 Having an SSD is becoming more and more beneficial to PC gamers, and for some games, it’s almost mandatory if you’re looking for peak performance, or trying to juice your graphics up to maximum on a 4k gaming rig.

 So we’re here to teach you about SSDs.
 What are they?
 What should gamers look for when making a purchase?
 Is it worth going expensive, or are bargain offerings okay?

 Read on to have these questions (and more) answered, educate yourself about what’s available, and get some sensible product recommendations.
 By the time you finish this article, you’ll be an expert, and know exactly what you need, where to get it, and how much it should cost.

 The best SSDs for gaming on the market in 2017

-This SSD by Kingston HyperX barely edges out the below Samsung 850 Pro as the very fastest product on our list.
+The Kingston HyperX barely edges out the below Samsung 850 Pro as the very fastest SATA SSD on our list.
 It reaches a massive 560MB/s read and 550MB/s write time, as well as an IOPS that peaks at 100K/89K read/write.
 Inside is a 8-channel, quad-core Phison S10 controller, which allows for incredible performance even when when the drive is near maximum capacity, and uses MLC NAND flash memory.

 Furthermore, it’s also low-profile, coming in at only 7mm in height, which makes it great for those rigs that are built in smaller cases, or if space is at a premium due to large graphics cards that overhang your motherboard.